Giving Up The Goods

 6. The client isn’t the right person for the work

-Saying no to a business deal is your right as a artist/business owner.
+Saying “No, thank you.” to a business deal that doesn’t feel right is your right as a artist/business owner.
 Some people love your work, but love getting a deal more.
 Don’t take it personal, make a business decision.
 It’s really up to you if you want to indulge a behavior from someone who is inclined to haggle or bully their way into a deal.

 I must warn against the common error of assessing a potential buyer’s appreciation for your work, and in turn your availability to sell said work to them.
 You can no more calculate a client’s emotional connection to your work as they can yours.
 Basing a sales decision off of such emotional strings will also cloud any professionalism that you may want to promote.